-Crisis Intervention 15 minutes Crisis Intervention 16 units Unit Value Psychotherapy for Crisis 1 Encounter Maximum Daily Units Psychotherapy for Crisis, base code 2 encounters r sychotherapy for Chisis i Encountei Psychotherapy for Crisis, add-ons 4 encounters Initial Authorization 48 Units Re-Authorization 48 units Authorization Period 180 days Utilization Criteria LOCUS scores:1-6 Crisis Intervention supports the individual which is in the direction of severe impair hospitalization.
-Often, a crisis exists at a resources, or practitioner identifies the slinks to alternate services. ment of functioning or a marked increase such time as an individual and his/her ide e in distress.
-Interventions are designe entified natural resources decide to see ed to prevent out of come ek help and/or the individ munity placement or lual, identified natural The individual's current behavioral health care advanced directive, if existing, should be utilized to manage the crisis.
-Interventions provided should honce the individual's wishes/choices by following the plan/advanced directive as closely as possible in line with clinical judgment.
-Plans/advanced directives do the Behavioral Health Assessment/IRP process should be reviewed and updated (or developed if the individual is a new consumer) as part of those serve prevent or manage future crisis situations.
+Crisis Intervention 15 minutes Crisis Intervention 16 units Unit Value Psychotherapy for Crisis 1 Encounter Maximum Daily Units Psychotherapy for Crisis, base code Psychotherapy for 2 encounters Crisis, add-ons 4 encounters Initial Authorization 48 Units Re-Authorization 48 units Authorization Period 180 days Utilization Criteria LOCUS scores:1-6 Crisis Intervention supports the individual which is in the direction of severe impairn hospitalization.
+Often, a crisis exists at suresources, or practitioner identifies the sit links to alternate services. nent of functioning or a marked increase uch time as an individual and his/her ider in distress.
+Interventions are designe ntified natural resources decide to see d to prevent out of comink help and/or the individual munity placement or lual, identified natural Service Definition The individual's current behavioral health care advanced directive, if existing, should be utilized to manage the crisis.
+Interventions provided should honor and respect the individual's wishes/choices by following the plan/advanced directive as closely as possible in line with clinical judgment.
+Plans/advanced directives developed duthe Behavioral Health Assessment/IRP process should be reviewed and updated (or developed if the individual is a new consumer) as part of those services to help prevent or manage future crisis situations.
 Some examples of interventions that may be used to de-escalate a crisis situation could include: a situational assessment; active listening and empathic responses to help relieve emotional distress; effective verbal and behavioral responses to warning signs of crisis related behavior; assistance to, and involvement/participation of the individual (to the extent he or she is capable) in active problem solving planning and interventions; facilitation of access to a myriad of crisis stabilization and other services deemed necessary to effectively manage the crisis; mobilization of natural support systems; and other crisis interventions as appropriate to the individual and issues to be addressed.
-Admission Criteria Treatment at a lower intensity has been attempted or given serious consideration; and #2 and/or #3 are met: Individual has a known or suspected mental health diagnosis or Substance Related Disorder; or Individual is experiencing severe situational crisis and is at risk of harm to self, others and/or property.
-Risk ranges from mild to imminent; and one/both of the following: Continuing Stay Criteria This service may be utilized at various p service that stabilizes the individual and vention is intended to be a discrete time-limited Discharge Criteria Individual no longer meets continue Clinical Exclusions Severity of clinical issues precludes prov vision of services at this level of care.
-Clinical Operations In any review of clinical appropriateness Organization in combination with other s continues, it is expected that 4 units of c interval of service upporting services.
-For example, if an ir idividual presents in crisis and the cris is is alleviated within an hour but ongoing support
+Admission Criteria 2.
+Individual has a known or suspected 3.
+Individual is experiencing severe situ following: a.
+Individual has insufficient or severe en attempted or given serious considera mental health diagnosis or Substance R ational crisis and is at risk of harm to sell erely limited resources or skills necessary adgment and/or impulse control and/or co elated Disorder; or f, others and/or property.
+Risk ranges y to cope with the immediate crisis; or and one/both of the Continuing Stay Criteria This service may be utilized at various po service that stabilizes the individual and n ints in the individual's course of treatmer nt and recovery, however, each interve ention is intended to be a discrete time-limited Discharge Criteria 1.
+Individual no longer meets continued Clinical Exclusions Severity of clinical issues precludes provi Clinical Operations In any review of clinical appropriateness of Organization in combination with other su continues, it is expected that 4 units of criniterval of service pporting services.
+For example, if an inc dividual presents in crisis and the crisi s is alleviated within an hour but ongoing support